golang/website/_content/blog/intro-generics.md

 Another way of saying this is that this interface is satisfied by only `int`, `string`, or `bool`.

-Now let's look at the actual definition of `contraints.Ordered`:
+Now let's look at the actual definition of `constraints.Ordered`:

 {{raw `
 	type Ordered interface {